-6.1 Hours of Duty
+6.1 Hours of duty

-- 6.1.1 Subject to the exceptions provided in clause 6.1, the ordinary hours of work is an average of 38 per week, to be worked on one of the following bases: - (a) 38 hours within a work cycle not exceeding 7 consecutive days; or - (b) 76 hours within a work cycle not exceeding 14 consecutive days; or - (c) 114 hours within a work cycle not exceeding 21 consecutive days; or - (d) 152 hours within a work cycle not exceeding 28 consecutive days. - 6.1.2 The ordinary hours of work shall not exceed 12 hours per day Monday to Sunday inclusive: - (a) Provided that where the ordinary working hours are to exceed 8 on any day, the arrangement of hours shall be subject to the agreement of the employer and the Majority of Employees Concerned, and worked within acceptable health and safety standards. - (b) The daily spread of hours for employees other than shift workers is exclusive of meal times and is worked between the hours of 6.00 a.m. and 6.00 p.m. - (c) The ordinary hours of shift workers is inclusive of meal times. - 6.1.3 The ordinary starting and finishing times of various groups of employees or individual employees may be staggered provided there is agreement between the employer and the Majority of Employees Concerned.
+- 6.1.1 Subject to the exceptions provided in clause 6.1, the ordinary hours of work is an average of 38 per week, to be worked on one of the following bases: - (a) 38 hours within a work cycle not exceeding 7 consecutive days; or - (b) 76 hours within a work cycle not exceeding 14 consecutive days; or - (c) 114 hours within a work cycle not exceeding 21 consecutive days; or - (d) 152 hours within a work cycle not exceeding 28 consecutive days. - 6.1.2 The ordinary hours of work shall not exceed 12 hours per day Monday to Sunday inclusive provided that where the ordinary working hours are to exceed 8 hours on any day, the arrangement of hours is subject to the agreement of the employer and the Majority of Employees Concerned, and worked within acceptable health and safety standards.

-6.1.4 Employees are required to observe the nominated starting and finishing times for the work day, including designated breaks to maximise available working time.
-Preparation for starting and finishing work, including personal clean up, is in the employee's time.

-6.1.5 Implementation of the 38 hour week

-- (a) The 38 hour week is implemented on one of the following bases, most suitable to each location, after consultation with, and giving reasonable consideration to the wishes of the employees concerned: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working less than 8 ordinary hours one or more days each work cycle; or - (iii) by fixing one or more work days on which all employees will be off during a particular work cycle subject to the conditions prescribed in clause 6.1; or - (iv) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle, subject to the conditions prescribed in clause 6.1.

-Except where the employer and employee otherwise agree, the arrangement of ordinary hours of work will provide for a rostered day off.

-6.1.6 Subject to the provisions of clauses 6.1.1, 6.1.2, 6.1.3, 6.1.4, 6.1.5, the employer and the employees may agree that the ordinary hours of work are to exceed 8 hours on any day, thus enabling more than one work day to be taken off during a particular work cycle.

-6.1.7 Rostered days off
+- 6.1.3 The daily spread of hours for employees other than shift workers is exclusive of meal times and is worked between the hours of 6.00 a.m. and 6.00 p.m. - 6.1.4 The ordinary hours of shift workers are inclusive of meal times. - 6.1.5 Shifts are worked in accordance with a roster mutually agreed upon between the parties and may be mutually exchanged between employees provided such exchange occurs within the same pay period. - 6.1.6 The ordinary starting and finishing times of various groups of employees or individual employees may be staggered provided there is agreement between the employer and the Majority of Employees Concerned. - 6.1.7 Employees are required to observe the nominated starting and finishing times for the work day, including designated breaks to maximise available working time.
+Preparation for starting and finishing work, including personal clean up, is in the employee's time. - 6.1.8 Implementation of the 38 hour week - (a) The 38 hour week is implemented on one of the following bases, most suitable to each location, after consultation with, and giving reasonable consideration to the wishes of the employees concerned: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working less than 8 ordinary hours one or more days each work cycle; or - (iii) by fixing one or more work days on which all employees will be off during a particular work cycle subject to the conditions prescribed in clause 6.1. - (iv) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle, subject to the conditions prescribed in clause 6.1. - (b) The employer is to allow access to at least one rostered day off in any work cycle, except where the employer and the employee otherwise agree. - 6.1.9 Subject to the provisions of clauses 6.1.1, 6.1.2, 6.1.3, 6.1.4, 6.1.5, the employer and the employees may agree that the ordinary hours of work are to exceed 8 hours on any day, thus enabling more than one work day to be taken off during a particular work cycle. - 6.1.10 Rostered days off